sematext/docs/docs/logs/search-through-the-elasticsearch-api.md

   - Multiple GET operations in a single request
   - Multiple Search operations in a single request

-For each of the operations you'll need your [Logsene app token](https://apps.sematext.com/ui/logs) when calling **logsene-receiver.sematext.com** / **logsene-receiver-syslog.eu.sematext.com** (if using Sematext Cloud Europe).
+For each of the operations you'll need your [Logs management app token](https://apps.sematext.com/ui/logs) when calling **logsene-receiver.sematext.com** / **logsene-receiver-syslog.eu.sematext.com** (if using Sematext Cloud Europe).

 In the following examples we will use a "dummy token" - *cc5e9c1b-3046-4e43-998e-2a0b2c01b912* as the token.
-You should use your real Logsene App token, of course.
+You should use your real Logs management app token, of course.

 ### URI based search

-The simplest search method to get your data out of Logsene is fully compatible with [URI Search in Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-uri-request.html).
+The simplest search method to get your data out of our logging management platform is fully compatible with [URI Search in Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-uri-request.html).

 You need to provide the query using the *q* parameter.
 For example, to search for the *internal* and *connection* terms you would run the following: